Former top Chinese Communist official jailed for life for bribery - Journal du Cameroun

 Sun was the first serving member of the 25-person Politburo to be placed under investigation since Bo Xilai, another former leader of Chongqing, who was jailed for life in 2013.

-Xi has presided over a popular anti-graft campaign since coming to power in 2012 that has punished more than one million officials, but critics have compared it to a political purge.
+Xi has presided over a popular anti-graft drive since coming to power in 2012 that has punished more than one million officials.
+Critics have compared it to a political purge.

+The National People’s Congress recently expanded the campaign by creating a national supervision commission that will look beyond party officials and scrutinise millions of public servants at all levels of government.

+In October, senior party official Liu Shiyu congratulated Xi for foiling the efforts of powerful officials who “plotted to usurp the party’s leadership and seize state power.”